ravibpatel/ILRepack.Lib.MSBuild.Task/README.md

             InternalizeExclude
         </td>
         <td>
-            Assemblies that will not be internalized.
+            If Internalize is set to true, any which match these regular expressions will not be internalized.
+If internalize is false, then this property is ignored.
         </td>
     </tr>
 	<tr>